bryanwhiting/blog/lists/reading-list.md

 - [x] The quest for Cosmic Justice - Sowll #audible-free [The Quest for Cosmic Justice](../book-review/the-quest-for-cosmic-justice.md)

+Tech and Profesh development

+- Accelerate: the science of lean software and devops. #audible-credit

 Other thoughs

 - General patten